-- 18. Zones of Consideration.
+17. Zones of Consideration.
 The Property includes three zones.
-These zones are shown on Exhibit B. - a.
-The "Development Zone" is that portion of the Property within which development of structures containing Habitable Space is permitted to occur, within the total discretion of the University, subject only to state and federal statutes and regulations and the limitations in this Agreement. - b.
-The "Flood Control Zone" is that portion of the Property where the City intends to implement Phase I of the South Boulder Creek Major Drainageway Plan and the University intends to construct recreational facilities. - c.
-The "Open Space Zone" is that portion of the Property where wetland mitigation for both the Flood Mitigation Project and for future University development will occur. - 19.
-Zoning.
+These zones are shown on Exhibit B.

+- a.
+The "Development Zone" (approximately 129 acres) is that portion of the Property within which development of Structures containing Habitable Space is permitted to occur, within the total discretion of the University, subject only to state and federal statutes and regulations and the limitations in this Agreement. - b.
+The "Flood Control Zone" (approximately 60 acres) is that portion of the Property where the City intends to implement Phase I of the South Boulder Creek Major Drainageway Plan and the University intends to construct recreational facilities. - c.
+The "Open Space Zone" (approximately 119 acres) is that portion of the Property where wetland mitigation for both the Flood Mitigation Project and for future University development will occur.

+18. Zoning.
 The Property will be annexed to the City with an initial zoning classification of Public.
-Except as provided in this Agreement, if owned by the University, the Property is subject to the rights and restrictions associated with Public zoning.
-If the land is transferred to an Owner other than the University, an application may be made to the City for rezoning. - 20.
-Subdivision Exemption.
+Except as provided in this Agreement, if owned by the University, the Property is subject to the rights and restrictions associated with Public zoning, subject to the University's status as a state sovereign entity.
+If the land is Transferred to an Owner other than the University, an application may be made to the City for re-zoning.

+19. Subdivision Exemption.
 The Parties agree that no subdivision process is required pursuant to Title 9, "Land Use Code," B.R.C.
-1981, in connection with any conveyance of any portion of the Property from the University to the City. - 21.
-The Development Zone.
+1981, in connection with any conveyance of any portion of the Property from the University to the City.

+20. The Development Zone.
 The following general development standards apply to the Development Zone portion of the Property: